 After the LA Games, Toribio strayed behind and enrolled at the University of Southern California, where he earned his degree in Bachelor of Science in Civil Engineering.

 Loboc’s pride made it again to the 1936 Berlin Olympics, his third.
 Becoming the only Filipino athlete to serve the country in three Olympics.
 And as many times in the FEG.
 Which earned him the coveted Helms World Trophy for being Asia’s most outstanding athlete in 1930.

 Unfortunately, he could not mimic his bronze medal effort in 1932 and wound up 12th in the 1936 Olympics.

 Toribio’s name is engraved on the Olympic Tableau de Honneur.
 He was, too, included in the 1928 World Biography, published in New York.

 In 1930, he was accorded the Zizi Shimpo Medal of Honor.
 And voted unanimously as the Filipino Field Athlete of Half Century by the Philippine Sportswriters Association.

 Life After Athletics

-Following his retirement from active competitions, Toribio served actively in several positions at the Philippine Amateur Athletic Federation, at that time the sports ruling body in the country including its vice president from 1955 to 1959.
+Following his retirement from active competition.
+Toribio served actively in several positions at the Philippine Amateur Athletic Federation.
+Its sports ruling body, including its vice president from 1955 to 1959.

-Reason for him and his brother Narciso to be arrested and sent to garrison where they were saved by a Japanese soldier, who saw a framed scroll of him presented by the Japanese Emperor during the 1930 FEG Tokyo.
+Reason for him and his brother Narciso to be arrested and sent to the garrison.
+Where they were saved by a Japanese soldier.
+Who saw a framed scroll of him presented by the Japanese Emperor during the 1930 FEG Tokyo.

-Toribio was not only an outstanding athlete, he was also a topnotch lawmaker and civil engineer.
-He served as congressman of Bohol’s Second Congressional district from 1946 to 1953 and was consistently voted one of the 10 outstanding congressmen by men and women covering the Lower House during his term.
+Toribio was not only an outstanding athlete; he was also a top-notch lawmaker and civil engineer.
+He served as congressman of Bohol’s Second Congressional district from 1946 to 1953.
+Consistently voted as one of the ten outstanding congressmen by men and women covering the Lower House during his term.